 - Status (Disabled, Enabled, or Draft);

 - Action (Edit).

-You can apply filters to look for particular documents, as well as change the sorting of the grid columns.
+You can apply filters to look for particular documents and change the sorting of the grid columns.
 It is also possible to delete selected policy documents in bulk.

 - status (enabled or disabled),